ganeti/ganeti/doc/rapi.rst

 Creates an instance.

-If the optional *dry-run* argument is provided and set to a positive integer valu (e.g. ``?dry-run=1``), the job will not be actually executed, only the pre-execution checks will be done.
+If the optional bool *dry-run* argument is provided, the job will not be actually executed, only the pre-execution checks will be done.
 Query-ing the job result will return, in both dry-run and normal case, the list of nodes selected for the instance.

 Returns: a job ID that can be used later for polling.